oettingerj/classifieds-backend/README.md

 ## Running the Server

 ### Installing Dependencies
-The following dependences
+The dependencies are delinitated in the Pipfile (contained in the root directory of this repo), and they can be installed using pipenv.

 ### Starting the Sever
-The server can be started from a local machine as follows: <br />
+The server can be started from a local machine as follows:
 1. cd to classifieds_project (the outer project directory)
 2. run the command "python3 manage.py runserver"